 • UMF utilizes EHS-F staff and students to label the catch basins and drain inlets on the Flint Campus as stencils need refreshing.
-No labels were installed during this reporting period.
+No labels were installed during this reporting period, but it is anticipated that this effort will be revisited as a community project with students in the coming months.